-Resources are the generic name for datasets, models, or any other files that can be made available to a run.
+Resources are the generic name for datasets, models, or other files which can be made available to Spell runs, workspaces, hyperparameter searches, and model servers.
 Spell keeps these organized for you in a remote filesystem, SpellFS.

 $ spell ls - - public - - uploads - - runs